maplant/my-website/articles/2024-12-13-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 structs that:

 - hold a reference and a permit of use for a resource
-- are treated transparently as a reference to the resource (via Deref and/or DerefMut)
+- are treated transparently as a reference to the resource (via [`Deref`](https://doc.rust-lang.org/std/ops/trait.Deref.html) and/or [`DerefMut`](https://doc.rust-lang.org/std/ops/trait.DerefMut.html))
 - release the permit when they are dropped
-- has the lifetime of the wrapper type (so cannot be returned from a function with the wrapper as a local)
+- has the lifetime of the struct used to create the guard (so cannot be returned from a function with the smart pointer as a local)

 ```rust
 pub struct GcReadGuard<'a, T: ?Sized> {